 Sponsored by SDG&E, family-friendly activities include live bird presentations, a visit from Denver Holt the "owl-ologist," art activities facilitated by Family Adventures in Nature, kayak demos by Hobie, and a bird-calling workshop.
 All family events on Sunday are free with no pre-registration needed, although some field trips and workshops have limited availability.
 Families may sign up for these events in the registration room on the day of the event, on a first come, first serve basis.

-Our exhibition area will be open to the public from 1 to 4 p.m.
-Thursday, Feb.
-28 through Sunday, March 3.
-A pre-registration mixer for festival attendees will be held in the EXPO area Wednesday, February 27, from 4 to 6 p.m.
+Our exhibition area will be open to the public from 1 to 4 p.m. daily, February 27th through March 2nd.
+Try out new binoculars, learn about the latest and greatest in gear, or find that special piece of art you've been looking for.
+A pre-registration mixer for festival attendees will be held in the EXPO area Wednesday, February 26th, from 4 to 6 p.m.
 Social mixers for ticketed festival attendees are held in the EXPO area from 4 p.m. to 6 p.m.
-Thursday and Friday.
+Thursday, February 27th and Saturday, March 1st.